-How much will it cost to Drywall my house?
+What will it cost to Drywall my house?

-For those not familiar with construction estimating, trying to create a budget for a remodel or new construction project can be a daunting task.
-The only option a person may have is to ask a contractor to quote them a price and even then they may have no idea of whether or not the price is fair.
+For those not familiar with construction estimating, creating a budget for a remodel or new construction project can be a daunting task.
+You may ask a contractor to give you a quote for an upcoming project but how do you know whether or not the price is fair.
 The information below should help the average person understand the costs associated with drywall work.
-Understanding the process of estimating drywall projects may help prepare you to accept or reject a drywall contractor's quoted price.
+Understanding the process of estimating drywall projects will help prepare you to accept or reject a drywall contractor's quoted price.
 We'll discuss two types of jobs, large drywall jobs and small patches or remodels.Top

-Estimating large drywall jobs
+Estimating the cost of large drywall jobs

 |15' by 15' room with 8'ceilings|

 You can use our drywall sheet count calculator to estimate the number of sheets needed for your project.
 It gives the option of either entering one room at a time or one wall at a time.